Mafia Sasi

 Mafia Sasi, aka Sasidharan, is an Indian athlete and stuntman mainly in Malayalam movies.
 He has performed stunts in all South Indian languages for more than 1000 films.
 He performed stunts in the movie Mafia, which became a super hit, and he subsequently adopted the name Mafia Sasi.
 He has acted in a few movies as well.
 In 2022, he bagged National Award for best stunt choreography along with Supreme Sundar and Rajasekhar for Ayyappanum Koshiyum in the 68th National Film Awards.

 Background

 He was born as Sasidharan Puthiyaveettil, to Balan and Saraswathi at Chirakkal, Kannur.
 He received his education from Chirakkal Raja's School, Kannur and Madras Christian College.
 He is married to Sreedevi.
 The couple has a son, Sandeep Sasi, and a daughter, Sandhya.
-Mafia Sasi's son Sandeep Sasi is making a debut through a Malayalam movie, Gunda.
+Sandeep is making his acting debut through a Malayalam movie, Gunda.